 Check If You Qualify

-Sharon McDougall - Updated - 22nd July 2024 - 3 minutes to read
+Sharon McDougall - Updated - 17th March 2025 - 3 minutes to read

-Although the bank holds no security over this type of loan, failing to repay will result in a different form of legal action being taken.
-If the loan amount is significant, or you have other debts, this could lead to your sequestration or bankruptcy, so it’s important to know how to deal with the situation.
+If the loan amount is significant, or you have other debts, this could ultimately lead to your sequestration or bankruptcy, so it’s important to know how to deal with the situation if you find yourself unable to pay an unsecured loan.

 Being proactive demonstrates responsibility and commitment to repaying what you owe, and should give the lender confidence that you won’t simply ignore their demands for payment if your financial troubles continue.